pasqal-io/qoolqit/docs/contents/devices.md

 ## Create a QoolQit device directly from a Pulser device

-A custom QoolQit device can be created by either subclassing the `Device` class or build it straight from any `pulser.devices` object:
+Custom QoolQit device can be created by either subclassing the `Device` class or build it straight from any `pulser.devices` object:

 ```python exec="on" source="material-block" result="json" session="devices"
 from qoolqit.devices import Device